solidusio/solidus/guides/shipping.md

 #### Default Splitters

-Spree comes with two default splitters which are run in sequence.
+Solidus comes with two default splitters which are run in sequence.
 This means that the first splitter takes the packages array from the order, and each subsequent splitter takes the output of the splitter that came before it.

 Let's take a look at what the default splitters do: